Jobs in Germany for Indians is all that I am going to talk about in this post.

 If you are a LinkedIn premium user, you get a lot of other options that make your job search much easier and faster.

-Even before you apply to the jobs using LinkedIn, please make sure that your profile is up to date and you are active on the platform.
+Even before you apply for jobs using LinkedIn, please make sure that your profile is up to date and that you are active on the platform.

-You can also use LinkedIn premium’s InMail feature to connect directly with the recruiters in Germany.
+You can also use LinkedIn premium’s InMail feature to connect directly with recruiters in Germany.

 InMail really works and might get you a job faster than you think.

 LinkedIn provides 30-day free access to its premium features.
 Utilize this feature to apply to jobs in Germany from India.

 Also, do not be afraid of starting a conversation with recruiters on LinkedIn.

 You just have to be the conversation starter to get in front of the recruiters.

 The more you post relevant content on this platform, the more you become visible to recruiters.